ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_07.md

 1. A comprehensive unified database connection manager
 2. Well-defined core entity schemas with validation utilities
-3. Complete adapter layers for backward compatibility (db_adapter.py, jupyter_adapter.py, neodash_adapter.py)
+3. An adapter layer for backward compatibility
-4. Consolidated ISA compatibility layer with updated imports across the codebase
-5. Initial refactoring of application code to use the new components
+4. Complete refactoring of application code to use the new components
-6. Enhanced file utilities with improved functionality
+5. Enhanced file utilities with improved functionality
-7. A robust test suite for core modules
+6. A robust test suite for core modules
-8. Comprehensive pytest configuration
+7. Comprehensive pytest configuration
-9. Refactored server utilities for managing Docker containers
+8. Refactored server utilities for managing Docker containers
-10. Improved model management capabilities
+9. Improved model management capabilities
+10. Enhanced API manager base class
+11. Improved ISA compatibility layer
+12. Enhanced configuration management capabilities

-The next phase will focus on completing the adapter layer integration, removing duplicate code, standardizing the environment management approach on venv, and continuing the refactoring of the application code.
+The next phase will focus on completing the documentation improvements, expanding the testing infrastructure, and implementing query optimization.
 These improvements will ensure that the Science Data Kit continues to evolve into a more maintainable, extensible, and reliable platform for scientific data management.